 Vegan Eggplant Meatballs

-These amazing meatless meatballs are made with eggplant, white beans and breadcrumbs to hold them together – if I was a vegan, I would have no problem eating this for dinner every night!
+If I was a vegan, I would have no problem eating this for dinner every night!
 They almost remind me of eggplant parmesan, in the form of a meatball.
+This eggplant recipe is great whether you’re a vegan or just want to incorporate more plant based foods into your diet.
+More eggplant recipes I love are Stuffed Eggplant Parmesan, Eggplant Spinach Rollatini and Baked Eggplant Sticks.

 These meatballs are perfect for all types of diets; vegan, vegetarian, dairy-free, clean eating, and gluten-free if you swap the crumbs for gluten-free breadcrumbs.